ilias363/couchlist/README.md

 ## CouchList

 Track what you watch across movies and TV series.
-Browse trending/popular titles from TMDB, search, set per-item watch status, mark episodes watched, and view rich personal stats.
+Browse trending/popular titles from TMDB, search, set per-item watch status, mark episodes watched, view rich personal stats, and back up or restore your tracking data.

 ### Highlights
 - Authenticated app with Clerk; public landing page at `/`